Loosing touch with reality.

 Dominion without domination.

-The modern imagination hears ‘rule’ and thinks control: capture the variables, build the model, enforce the system, reduce the risk.
-We treat dominion as managerial sovereignty, as standing over reality with tools that make it predictable.
-But that is already a post-Fall vision of reality.
-It assumes the world is just raw material and the human mind its rightful governor.
+Our modern imagination hears ‘rule’ and thinks control: capture the variables, build the model, enforce the system, reduce the risk.
+We think dominion is managerial sovereignty, standing over reality with tools that make it predictable.
+But that would be a post-Fall vision of reality.
+It assumes the world is a bunch of raw material and the human mind is its rightful governor.

-To understand dominion correctly, we have to look at the incarnation.
-The command to ‘rule’ finds its meaning in Christ, not in abstract ideas.
-God’s own way of ruling his creation is not authority by concept.
+If we want to understand dominion, we’ll need to start with the Incarnation.
+The command to ‘rule’ finds its meaning in Jesus Christ.
+God’s way of ruling his creation is not authority by concept.
 It is steadfast, personal, patient, sustaining, self-giving involvement.
 It is the Word who upholds all things.
 It is the Son who enters what he has made.
 It is the Spirit who gives life from within.
 God does not manage the world from afar; He enters it, carries it, stays faithful to it, and restores it by drawing near.
-Dominion is not power over creation.
-It is our participation in God’s own way of relating to creation.
+Dominion is our participation in God’s own way of relating to creation.

-Dominion does not begin with rendering creation in our image, but with receiving it as something God has spoken into being.
-Before humanity can act at all, the world is already spoken, already structured, already meaningful, already good.
-The garden is not chaos waiting for our frameworks; it is a gift.
-Adam is placed into a world that already makes sense because it was spoken into existence by the Word.
-Adam’s first act is not to control, but to listen.
-Humanity’s first vocation was not to impose order, but to receive the order already given.
+We can render creation in our image.
+That is the implicit expectation of most professional work.
+Or we can receive it as something God has spoken into being.
+Before humanity could act at all, the world was already spoken, already structured, already meaningful, already good.
+The garden was a gift.
+Adam was placed into a world that already made sense because it was spoken into existence by the Word.
+Adam’s first act was simply to listen.
+Humanity’s first vocation was to receive the order already given.
 We are meant to respond before we produce.
-We name things in response to what God has given.
-We cultivate according to the grain of creation.
-Dominion is stewardship of a world addressed by God—our actions answer to the One who speaks.6 Adam did not create meaning; he cared for meaning that was already there.
+We are meant to name things in response to what God has given.
+We are meant to cultivate according to the grain of creation.
+Dominion is stewardship of a world first addressed by God; our actions, then, answer to the One who speaks.
+Adam did not create meaning.
+He didn’t layer structured frameworks over what was otherwise chaos.
+He simply cared for the meaning that was already there.

-The Fall did not eliminate this kind of dominion; it corrupted it.
-It did not erase meaning; it distorted how we relate to it.
-It did not turn creation into raw material; it turned humanity into a false master.7 Stewardship turned into possession.
+The meaning God spoke into His creation wasn’t erased, but the Fall did distort how we relate to it.
+Creation wasn’t suddenly turned into chaotic raw material; humanity was turned into a false master.6 Stewardship turned into possession.
 Naming turned into labeling.
 Cultivation turned into extraction.
 And because the world now resists us with thorns, sweat, conflict, strife, and decay, we reach for a substitute salvation: abstraction.
-We render reality into manageable forms so we can act without being exposed, decide without being called, fix without suffering.
+Why?
+Because then we get to render reality into manageable forms where we can act over reality without being exposed by it, decide for reality without being called into it, and fix reality without suffering with it.

-But God’s answer to a chaotic world is not a better system or framework.
-It is Jesus Christ.
-God did not respond to the Fall by managing the world from above.
-He entered.8 The Incarnation is God’s way of addressing chaos.
+But God’s answer to a chaotic world is Jesus Christ, who entered in, became exposed, and suffered.
+And our answer is better frameworks and systems.
+God's response to the Fall wasn’t to manage the world from above.
+He entered the world.7 The Incarnation is God’s way of addressing reality.

-We are called to rule, but our rule must be cruciform.
-We are called to participate in restoration—a restoration that does not mean forcing the world to conform to our conceptual model of order, enforcing coherence through systems, or reducing chaos through control.
-It is a restoration that happens through participation, not domination.
+In the end, we are called to rule, but our rule must be cruciform.
+We are called to participate in restoration—a restoration that does not mean forcing the world to conform to our conceptual models of order, enforcing coherence through our systems, or reducing chaos through our control.
+It is a restoration that happens through participation.

-Dominion without domination means taking action without bypassing encounter.
-It looks like designing and building that begins with attention, not assertion; obedience, not mastery; patience, not coercion.
-It takes responsibility for outcomes without pretending we are sovereign.
-It builds, repairs, and organizes, but as participation in Christ’s reconciling work—not as an attempt to secure the world by conceptual grip.
+It happens when we take action without bypassing encounter.
+It happens when we design and build with attention, not assertion; obedience, not mastery; patience, not coercion.
+It takes responsibility for outcomes without pretending the model is sovereign.
+It builds, repairs, and organizes, but does so as participation in Christ’s reconciling work—not as an attempt to secure the world by conceptual grip.
 It means sharing in Christ’s way of being with the world.
-And He restores by bearing, reconciling, healing, suffering, and remaining faithful even when there is resistance.
+And what is that way?
+He restores by bearing, reconciling, healing, suffering, and remaining faithful even when there is resistance.

 CASE STUDY 05 :: DOMINION WITHOUT DOMINATION.